Flag of the German-speaking Community of Belgium

-The flag that serves as the symbol of the German-speaking Community of Belgium, a federal community in Belgium, was adopted in 1990.
+The flag of the German-speaking Community of Belgium has a form of a white banner of arms depicting with a red lion surrounded by nine flowers.
+It was adopted on 25 November 1990.

 Design

 The flag of the German-speaking Community of Belgium is a banner of arms of coat of arms of the region.
 It consists of the white background.
-In the centre is placed a red lion, that stands on its back legs, have raised its front paws, and put its tongue out.
+In the centre is placed a red lion standing on its back legs with raised front paws and its tongue out.
 Around it are placed in a circle nine gentiana flowers that have five intense blue petals and white (silver) round centres.
 According to a drawing attached to the establishing decree prescribing the flag, it should be square with proportions 1:1 or 13:15, but it is always used with 2:3 proportions instead.

 The red lion alludes to the coat of arms of the Duchy of Luxemburg and the historical Duchy of Limburg, and symbolizes the historical affiliation of the German-speaking community to those states.
 The nine gentiana flowers represent the nine municipalities of the German-speaking community.
 Gentiana flowers grow in High Fens, an upland area and a nature reserve in the region.